ocelot-cloud/website/content/docs/development/contribution-guide.md

 ### Create a pull request

-To contribute code, fork the repository, create a new branch, make your changes, and then submit a pull request (PR).
+To contribute code, fork the repository, create a new branch, make your changes, and then submit a PR.
 Branches should have a name of the following form `<issueNumber>-<descriptiveTitle>`.
 Make sure your PR has a clear title, a brief description of the changes, and any relevant issue numbers.
 All code contributions should pass existing tests and include new tests for added features.

+### Improve Documentation

+The content of this website/documentation server is publicly available on <a href="https://github.com/ocelot-cloud/docs" target="_blank" rel="noopener noreferrer">GitHub</a>.
+If you find a typo, missing information, or have suggestions for improvement, please submit a PR with your changes.
+The links at the top of the right navigation bar can help you. of The documentation is written in Markdown and deployed using <a href="https://gohugo.io/" target="_blank" rel="noopener noreferrer">Hugo</a>.
+More detailed development instructions can be found in the `README.md` file.

 ## Developer Guide